kaizau/rapid-prototyping/README.md

 - Code is organized by "folder namespaces."
   - Related markup, styles, and scripts live in the same folder when possible.
-  - `site/core` contains the webpack runtime and must be loaded first on ALL pages.
+  - `site/_core` contains the webpack runtime and will be loaded first on ALL pages.
-  - `site/_shared` contains import-able, shared resources.
+  - `site/_shared` contains import-able resources that are shared across namespaces.
 - Prefer webpack aliases and root paths when sharing assets between namespaces.
   This avoids long relative import paths (`import '../../../lib/utils';`).
   - JS: `import '~shared/util';`